HoshiKurama/TicketManager/Translation_Guide.md

 * If a direct translation does not exist or the direct translation would not be used by native speakers, use a word or phrase that native speakers would use instead.

 ### Input Data:
+* "YML_Key" refers to the key value inside the translation file.
+* "English" column contains the English word or sentence that needs to be translated.
+* "Description" column has more information about the English word, such as how it is used.
+* "Translation" column is self-explanatory

 | YML_Key | Description | English | Translation |
 | -- | -- | -- | -- |
 | ViewFormat_Header | Tells user which ticket number they are viewing | Viewing Ticket [number] |  |